plancomps/CBS-beta/CBS-beta/Funcons-beta/Computations/index.md

 Sequences of computations
 -------------------------

-Funcons can take sequences of computations as arguments, whereas results can only be (sequences of) values.
+Funcons can take sequences of values and computations as arguments, whereas results can only be (sequences of) values.

 [flowing]: Normal/Flowing/index.html